SaharMirkamrani/form-builder/form-builder/Readme.md

    - Click "Save" to persist your schema to the backend.
 3. **Preview Mode:**
    - Click "Switch to Preview Mode" to see your form live.
-   - All fields are interactive and styled with shadcn/ui.
+   - All fields are interactive and styled with the respective UI library.
 4. **Persistence:**
    - The form schema is auto-loaded from the backend on page load.
    - Click "Save" to update the backend with your changes.